Heidi Montag

 Heidi Blair Pratt (née Montag; born September 15, 1986) is an American reality television personality and singer.
-In 2006, Montag came to prominence after being cast in the MTV reality television series The Hills.
-The show chronicled the personal and professional lives of Lauren Conrad, Montag, and friends Audrina Patridge and Whitney Port.
-During its production, she briefly attended the Fashion Institute of Design & Merchandising and was "employed" by event planning company Bolthouse Productions.
+In 2006, Montag was cast in the MTV reality television series The Hills, which chronicled the personal and professional lives of Lauren Conrad, Montag, and friends Audrina Patridge and Whitney Port.
+During its production, she briefly attended the Fashion Institute of Design & Merchandising and was employed by event planning company Bolthouse Productions.
 As the series progressed, Montag began dating fellow cast member Spencer Pratt, which ultimately ended her friendship with Conrad.
 Their ensuing feud became the central focus of the series and was carried through each subsequent season.

-The couple, jointly nicknamed "Speidi", married in April 2009.
-Later that year, they made controversial appearances on the second season of the American version of I'm a Celebrity...Get Me Out of Here!
-In January 2010, Montag released her debut studio album Superficial; it was critically panned and commercially unsuccessful at the time, failing to earn back the money she spent making it, but would go on to garner a cult following.
+The couple, jointly nicknamed "Speidi", married in November 2008, with a second wedding ceremony held months later in April 2009.
+Later that year, they made appearances on the second season of the American version of I'm a Celebrity...Get Me Out of Here!
+In January 2010, Montag released her debut studio album Superficial; it was critically panned and commercially unsuccessful at the time, failing to earn back the money she spent making it.

 Montag received widespread criticism after undergoing ten cosmetic surgery procedures in one day.
 In 2011, Montag was featured on the television series Famous Food, where she and several celebrities competed for a restaurant partnership.
 Two years later, she and Pratt competed as a single entity on the eleventh series of the British version of Celebrity Big Brother, and returned to the series with Pratt as an All-Star for Celebrity Big Brother 19.
-Montag released her second studio album, Heidiwood on May 30, 2025.
+Montag released her second studio album, Heidiwood on May 30, 2025, and on June 26, 2026, she released her third studio album, Masterpiece.